Neuro-Optometrist in Kolkata

 Neuro-Optometric Visual Rehabilitation

-Intermittent diplopia (double vision) six months post-stroke is not a resolved symptom.
-The neurology team's assessment typically covers whether the eye muscles and cranial nerves show gross neurological damage - not whether the fine binocular coordination needed for sustained reading and distance tracking is working correctly.
-A neuro-optometric assessment will evaluate the vergence system specifically: how well the eyes maintain alignment at various distances, under sustained load, and with different gaze angles.
-Intermittent diplopia at six months is often highly amenable to prism correction and vergence rehabilitation - it is neither inevitable nor untreatable.
+Intermittent diplopia six months post-stroke is not a resolved symptom.
+The neurology team's assessment typically covers gross neurological damage - not whether fine binocular coordination is working correctly.
+A neuro-optometric assessment evaluates the vergence system specifically.
+Intermittent diplopia at six months is often highly amenable to prism correction and vergence rehabilitation.

 My husband was in a road accident on the Kona Expressway.
-He has a mild TBI - no surgery - but cannot work at a computer screen without severe headache.
+He has a mild TBI but cannot work at a screen without severe headache.
 It has been four months.
-What can you assess?

-Computer screen intolerance with headache at four months post-concussion is a recognised pattern of post-concussion visual syndrome.
-It typically involves convergence insufficiency (the eyes diverge under the near-work load of a screen), accommodative dysfunction (the focusing system cannot sustain sharpness over time), and photosensitivity from disrupted cortical contrast processing.
-These are distinct from "eye strain from screens" in a neurologically intact person - they have a neurological substrate and respond to neuro-optometric intervention rather than rest alone.
-We assess all three components via telehealth and can initiate a structured rehabilitation programme without requiring a Kolkata in-person visit.
+Computer screen intolerance with headache at four months post-concussion is a recognised pattern of post-concussion visual syndrome, typically involving convergence insufficiency, accommodative dysfunction, and photosensitivity.
+These have a neurological substrate and respond to neuro-optometric intervention rather than rest alone.
+We assess all three components via telehealth and can initiate a structured rehabilitation programme without requiring an in-person Kolkata visit.

 Yes.
-CVI is now the leading cause of visual impairment in children in high-income countries, and management of CVI is an active area in paediatric neuro-optometry.
-A CVI-specific programme is not traditional vision therapy - it is structured visual activity matched to the child's CVI range (assessed using the Roman Evaluated CVI Range or equivalent).
-It works on improving visual attention, reducing crowding sensitivity, building visual memory, and developing the child's use of peripheral versus central vision.
-These programmes are coordinated with the educational team and speech-language therapy as needed.
+A CVI-specific programme is structured visual activity matched to the child's CVI range profile, working on visual attention, crowding sensitivity, visual memory, and peripheral versus central vision use.
+Programmes are coordinated with the educational team.
 Telehealth delivery is well-suited to CVI management because activities are home-based by design.

 Is neuro-optometric rehabilitation available in Kolkata through any hospital?

 Neuro-optometric rehabilitation as a distinct subspecialty practice is not currently offered by any hospital-based ophthalmology or optometry department in Kolkata.
-Standard hospital eye departments assess for acute disease and provide optical correction - they do not offer structured visual rehabilitation programmes for post-ABI, post-concussion, or CVI populations.
-Caring Vision Therapy delivers this care via telehealth, allowing Kolkata patients full access to a COVD-certified neuro-optometric programme without requiring travel.
-If a physical examination component is needed (such as Humphrey visual field testing), we can advise on Kolkata-based facilities that offer this and coordinate the results into the overall assessment.
+Standard hospital eye departments assess for acute disease and provide optical correction.
+Caring Vision Therapy delivers this care via telehealth, allowing Kolkata patients full access to COVD-certified neuro-optometric programmes without travel.

 How long does post-stroke neuro-optometric rehabilitation take?

-Programme length depends on the nature of the visual deficit.
-Convergence and oculomotor dysfunction after mild TBI typically responds over 16–24 weeks of structured therapy.
-Visual field rehabilitation and compensatory scanning training for hemianopia runs 12–20 weeks; gains are measured in functional reading and navigation performance rather than field restoration (true field loss from cortical damage does not recover, but compensation can be highly effective).
+Programme length depends on the visual deficit.
+Convergence and oculomotor dysfunction after mild TBI typically responds over 16-24 weeks.
+Visual field rehabilitation for hemianopia runs 12-20 weeks.
 Prism prescriptions are adjusted progressively as the visual system adapts.
-Visual midline shift syndrome often shows measurable improvement within 8–12 weeks of prism therapy initiation.
-We set clear progress benchmarks at each stage so you know what to expect and when.
+Visual midline shift syndrome often shows measurable improvement within 8-12 weeks of prism therapy initiation.

-Visual Symptoms After a Stroke or Brain Injury Don't Resolve on Their Own
+Visual Symptoms After Stroke or Brain Injury Don't Resolve on Their Own

-← Kolkata Vision Therapy· Neuro Vision Rehabilitation· Chennai Clinic· Vision Therapy FAQs
+Kolkata Vision Therapy · Neuro Vision Rehabilitation · Chennai In-Clinic · Vision Therapy FAQs

 Neuro-Optometry · Pan-India